ray-project/ray/doc/source/rllib/rllib-rlmodule.rst

 - If you also return the ``action_dist_inputs`` key: RLlib also creates a :py:class:`~ray.rllib.models.distributions.Distribution` instance from the parameters under that key and - in the case of :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule.forward_exploration` - compute action probs and logp values for the given actions automatically.
+  See :ref:`here for more information on custom action distribution classes <rllib-rl-module-w-custom-action-dists>`.

 If you don't return the ``actions`` key from your forward methods:

 - You must return the ``action_dist_inputs`` key, instead, from your :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule._forward_exploration` and :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule._forward_inference` methods.
 - RLlib creates a :py:class:`~ray.rllib.models.distributions.Distribution` instance from the parameters under that key and sample actions from that distribution.
+See :ref:`here for more information on custom action distribution classes <rllib-rl-module-w-custom-action-dists>`.
 - For :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule._forward_exploration`, RLlib also computes action probs and logp values from the sampled actions automatically.